robballou/jiratool/README.md

 * `issues.mine`: your issues for a project.
 * `issues.open`: open one or more issues.
 * `issues.status`: change status for a number of issues: `issues.status STATUS ISSUE [...]`
+* `issues.transitions`: list transitions available for these issues
 * `issues.unassigned`: show unassigned issues

 ### Projects